noor1yasser9/Wisata-Purwakarta/README.md

-#This is the original version of the application (https://lnkd.in/ekWt6mJ), and I developed on this version and used the latest technologies to update this version, and these technologies </br>
+<p>This is the original version of the application (https://lnkd.in/ekWt6mJ), and I developed on this version and used the latest technologies to update this version, and these technologies</p>
 <a href="https://github.com/googlemaps/google-maps-services-java" rel="nofollow">1-services maps</a> </br>
 <a href="https://github.com/android/location-samples" rel="nofollow">2-services location</a></br>
 <a href="https://github.com/jd-alexander/Google-Directions-Android" rel="nofollow">3-alexande</a>r</br>